 Amazon Future Engineer + BootUp Elementary Computer Science Initiative

-The Amazon Future Engineer sponsorship provides three years of BootUp ongoing onsite professional development to elementary teachers on the content and pedagogy of computer science education.
-Ongoing model teaching and coaching are an important piece of professional development and also provided onsite for teachers.
-A district Instructional Coach is also trained through an online Instructional Coach Course to ensure the sustainability of the program.
+The Amazon Future Engineer sponsorship provides three years of ongoing onsite professional development to elementary teachers on the content and pedagogy of computer science education.
+The sponsorship provides everything districts need to implement a sustainable computer science initiative.
+This includes eight onsite professional development workshops, ongoing model teaching and coaching, curricula and teacher lesson plans, and an online Instructional Coach Course to ensure the sustainability of the program.

 This application is for a service award (no money is awarded) that provides all of the support needed to implement computer science in elementary grades district-wide.
 All professional development, support, and curriculum will be provided to each district at no cost.
 Districts will receive BootUp’s free project-based curriculum which uses the free coding platforms Scratch and ScratchJr.
 The curriculum (and over 100 projects) will remain free and available beyond the life of the award.

 Districts will collaborate with BootUp to schedule professional development and onsite support over a three year period.

 Districts will commit to the following during the award period:

 teachers attend 8 onsite PD workshops (3-6 hours each)